JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 1. In github, in case you want to clone or fork my working version.
 It is available at [my gitHub account project page](https://github.com/JaviMaciasG/PhD-TFM-TFG-LatexTemplate), so that you can clone it from [the clone URL](https://github.com/JaviMaciasG/PhD-TFM-TFG-LatexTemplate.git).
 Beware that it has a lot of extra files that should not be useful for the general user
 2. In my dropbox, in zip and tgz formats, accesible at [this Dropbox download folder](https://www.dropbox.com/sh/mm6fwh3ruuuyjz2/AABDUmo7Xj1S968FeJgbmFPva?dl=0).
-At this location you will also be able to access the sample book files for all the different flavours (degrees...) and in Spanish and English versions.
+At this location you will also be able to access the sample book files for all the different flavours (degrees, masters, PhD programs) and in Spanish and English versions.
 Note that the introduction chapter will provide you with general instructions and details on the use of the template. **Please do read it**.
-The rests of the chapters provide you with sample code to do a varity of (IMHO) nice things you might find useful.
+The rests of the chapters provide you with sample code to do a variety of (IMHO) nice things you might find useful.

 ## Configure your data